Colombia's Santos slips in poll but still election favorite

-BOGOTA (Reuters) - Support for Colombia’s center-right President Juan Manuel Santos has slipped in a survey of voters’ intentions for May 25 elections, but he remains the clear front runner in a race that will center on how to end the country’s five-decade conflict.
+BOGOTA (Reuters) - Support for Colombia’s President Juan Manuel Santos has slipped in a survey of voters intentions for May 25 elections but he remains the clear front runner in a race that will center on how to end the country’s five-decade conflict.

-The Gallup poll published on the website of broadcaster Caracol showed Santos would gain 32.5 percent of votes, down 2 percentage points from the previous survey, and leaving him far short of the support needed to avoid a second round of voting.
+The Gallup poll published on the website of broadcaster Caracol showed Santos would gain 32.5 percent of votes, down 2 percentage points from the previous survey, and leaving him far short of the support needed to avoid a run-off second round vote.

 Nonetheless, he retained a 17 percentage point lead over his nearest rival Oscar Ivan Zuluaga from the Centro Democratico party founded by ex-President Alvaro Uribe.
 Uribe has been a ferocious critic of Santos for engaging in peace talks with FARC rebels who have been fighting the government for five decades.